“You know what you need to do.

 Our work starts by slowing things down.

-before speaking up, asking for more, being seen, or taking the next step in your relationship.
+Together, we pay attention to the moments where something in you pulls back — before speaking up, asking for more, being seen, or taking the next step in your relationship.

 Not to get rid of these parts, but to understand what they’re protecting.